-The Teachers’ Scheme also offers a number of ways to increase the value of the pension you’ll receive in retirement.
+The Scheme also offers ways for you to increase the value of the pension you’ll receive in retirement.
 These include:

-- options to make additional payments for faster accrual of pension rights
+- options to make extra payments for faster accrual of pension rights;

 - the option to purchase an Early Retirement Reduction Buy Out which means you can retire earlier than your State Pension age.